rest-for-physics/basic-readouts/README.md

 #### Translating positions into readout coordinates and viceversa

-The most important methods inside the `TRestReadout` class are those that allow us to translate a particular coordinate in our detector volume `(x,y)` into a readout plane, module, and channel, and viceversa.
+The most important methods inside the `TRestDetectorReadout` class are those that allow us to translate a particular coordinate in our detector volume `(x,y)` into a readout plane, module, and channel, and viceversa.
 And identify the physical position (x,y) corresponding to a given electronic daq channel id.

 ```
 Double_t GetX(Int_t planeID, Int_t modID, Int_t chID);